 Will the Secretary of State for Health and Social Care please speak to his right hon.
 Friend the Environment Secretary about what more can be done to guarantee essential food supplies to those who are symptomatic and self-isolating?
 In the absence of the Health Secretary’s national volunteering scheme, which is not yet in operation—at least, not in my part of south-east London—people were phoning me over the weekend to say that they cannot get essential home deliveries.
 They have been cancelled and they cannot get them for three weeks.
 They have no friends or family around and they are too sick to go out.

 This morning I visited Turney School in my constituency.
-It is a special educational needs school with an outstanding track record with the education it provides for its students.
-As well as education, the school also provides vital emotional and social support and respite for families, and the staff are very worried about what will happen, in the event that the school has to close, to the provision of social care for families who often live in overcrowded accommodation.
+It is a special educational needs school with an outstanding track record on the education it provides for its students.
+As well as education, the school provides vital emotional and social support and respite for families, and the staff are very worried about what will happen, in the event that the school has to close, to the provision of social care for families who often live in overcrowded accommodation.
 Some 90% of them are eligible for free school meals.
 Will the Secretary of State say what measures he is taking to ensure that social care capacity for such families will be expanded in the event that schools are forced to close?